-Finding ways to balance family commitments and career ambitions can be challenging for parents, but whether you’re returning to work after having a baby or looking to improve existing routine, support is available.
+Finding ways to balance family commitments and career ambitions can be challenging when you have children.
+Nonetheless, whether you’re returning to work after having a baby or looking to improve your existing routine, support is available.

 Almost three-quarters of two-parent families in the UK have both parents in employment.
-The employment rate for mothers in the UK has been steadily rising and is currently as high as 74.0%, which is an increase of nearly 13% in the previous 12 years.
+The employment rate for mothers in the UK has been steadily rising and is currently as high as 75%.
+This is an increase of over 9% in the last two decades.

-In general, employment rates are higher than ever for both women and men with dependent children than those without, as a result of advances in modern technology and the flexibility workplaces across the country are providing their employees.
+In general, employment rates are higher than ever for both women and men with dependent children than those without.
+This is a result of advances in technology and the flexibility that businesses across the country are providing their employees.

 Working From Home